top of page

 Forget this.
 No one is expecting this of you.

 I counted from 0 to 50.
-At 50, I walked until I got to 70.
+At 50, I powerhiked until I got to 70.
 Then I counted to 100.
 Started over and counted to 50.
 Walked until 70.
+When it got too boring, I counted in German, seeing how far I could get before I forgot which number I was on.

 If this memory only clings to me

-I wont regret being blue
+I won't regret being blue

 For I can forget with a cigarette and a silhouette of you.